-To help me be more critical and mindful of the bonds I’m forging in and out of the classroom, I’ve decided to write letters to some of my current and former students.
+To help me be more critical and mindful of the bonds I’m forging in and out of the classroom, I write anonymous letters to some of my current and former students.
 This is the eighth post in the series.

 It’s been a while.
 Hope you’re doing well.
 We haven’t spoken in over five years and I’m not sure you even remember me.
 Maybe you do.
 We interacted a lot.
 You were in my Algebra 2 class.
 I think you were in both of my robotics electives, too.
 In fact, for two years, you were one of the leaders of the robotics club.
 The truth is, you knew more about robotics than me.
 And you were definitely more passionate about it.